Jackson Robert Scott: Career

 Andrés Muschietti had recruited Scott to be a part of his one-hour series pilot of Locke & Key for Hulu as one of the leading young actors opposite Frances O'Connor.
 He played the part of Bode Locke, the youngest of the siblings.
 Hulu passed on the pilot and declined to order it to series.
 However, Netflix later redeveloped the series with a new cast, only keeping Scott as Bode from the Hulu cast.
 The first season was released on Netflix on February 7, 2020.
 Scott stated in an interview for AZCentral that Bode has been his favorite character to play, because he shares a lot of qualities with that character, such as his fun-loving personality and his love of bacon.
-The writers of the series met Jackson while filming so they could incorporate aspects from his real life personality into the character of Bode.
+The writers of the series met Jackson while filming so they could incorporate aspects of his real-life personality into the character of Bode.
 Scott also said in the same interview that he grew very close to the other actors of Locke & Key while they were filming the series.
 Scott continued the role of Bode in the second and third seasons, which were filmed back-to-back so that he did not grow up too much in the series.
 The second season was released on Netflix on October 22, 2021, and the third season was released on August 10, 2022.
 Scott enjoyed playing the demonic Dodge who possesses Bode's body in the third season of the series, of which he said, "I think that's probably one of the most fun times I've had playing a role."